Logius-standaarden/fsc-test-suite/manager.md

 Scenario: Submit a Contract
 When a Contract with a DelegatedServiceConnectionGrant is submitted by the Peer Then the Contract should be accepted

-# Manager-SubmitContract-7

-Scenario: Submit a Contract with a PeerRegistrationGrant and any other Grant When a Contract is submitted by the Peer
-Then the Contract should be rejected

-# Manager-SubmitContract-8
-Scenario: Submit a Contract with multiple PeerRegistrationGrants When a Contract is submitted by the Peer
-Then the Contract should be rejected

 # Manager-SubmitContract-9